CUCentralAdvancement/giving-site-user-guide/web_requestor/README.md

-# Fund Manager User Role
+# Web Requestor User Role

-Fund Managers control all aspects of how funds are marketed on the website including creating Landing Pages, Vanity URLs, and Fund Page marketing content.
+Web Requestors control all aspects of how funds are marketed on the website including creating Landing Pages, Vanity URLs, and Fund Page marketing content.

 ## Login